 It’s natural to want to work your way up from 2D to 3D modeling.
 If you find yourself with few options to begin the journey of 3D modeling, you might want to consider exploring Librecad.
 The 2D CAD software is ideal for picking up the basics of 2D modeling and finding the right platform to practice it.

-Let’s not forget; it is completely free to use and open-source, making it perfect for newcomers.
+Let’s not forget; that it is completely free to use and open-source, making it perfect for newcomers.
 With an extensive user database, you’ll never find yourself at a loss for finding like-minded artists with whom you can share models and experiences.

 Sweet Home 3D